 And when we look at the full package, what is the result?
 The outcome is we are becoming more flexible, not just about how we work, but about where we work.
 We are no longer bound to the workplace at a company.
 We can make use of any device which can run browser technologies – smartphones, tablets, and PCs.
 Managing this flexible interaction through Presence Management is the ensuing challenge for the new mobile workforce – something which Detlev Artelt, CEO of aixvox and Leader of the EuroCloud Competence Group Business Communications, provides advice on.

-So we get access from anywhere in the world to relevant company information and business information, and this introduces a previously undreamt-of level of flexibility.
+So we get access from anywhere in the world to relevant company information and business information, and have a range of options for our IT infrastructure, the alternatives of which are explored by Marc Fröse from Etix Everywhere.
+All of this introduces a previously undreamt-of level of flexibility.
 Of course, this would not be possible without making use of cloud services.
 As Wally MacDermid from Scality explains, the challenge here is to manage the multiplicity of cloud services that a company may need – and to do this in a way that ensures compliance with data protection regulations.
-Equally, Jos Bischoff from BTC offers advice on the value of an enterprise information management platform (EIM) to ensure professionals get access to the information they need, without the limitations of a silo structure.
+Equally, Jos Bischoff from BCT offers advice on the value of an enterprise information management platform (EIM) to ensure professionals get access to the information they need, without the limitations of a silo structure.
 Ultimately, using services such as these and a multitude of others which are introduced by digital transformation, we witness some disruption.
 We experience, consciously or unconsciously, a change in our cultural and interpersonal behavior.

 To step briefly outside of the office, let’s look at our homes for a moment: here we are availing of speech assistants, we are making use of streaming services, we want to have metering and closed-looped control.
 And then look at how we live in urban areas.
 The indications are already there that we will experience major changes through the transformation to smart cities.
 There are many issues that can be resolved through this – problems with pollution, problems with congested roads, lack of parking, to name just a few.
 We urgently need new mobility concepts.